Hel00/GAL_spec/SPECIFICATION.md

 ### 16.4 Generics [dcl.fct.generic]

 [1] Generic parameters are implicitly `const` and may appear anywhere a type is permitted in the function signature or body.
-A generic parameter's type annotation is optional and defaults to `type` ([basic.types.type]).
+A generic parameter's *generic-type* annotation is optional and defaults to `type` ([basic.types.type]).
 GAL generics follow the same rules as C++ templates.

 [2] A generic parameter with a default type shall not precede a generic parameter without a default type.
 A variadic generic parameter shall be the last in the *generic-parameter-list* and is declared by annotating the parameter with an array type of deduced size.
 Variadic arguments may be iterated as an array.